openwisp/openwisp-monitoring/docs/user/configuring-iperf3-check.rst

     :alt: Enable ssh access from openwisp to device
     :align: center

-3. Set up and configure Iperf3 server settings
+3. Set Up and Configure Iperf3 Server Settings
 ----------------------------------------------

 After having deployed your Iperf3 servers, you need to configure the